vladyslav-pauk/grad-stats/docs/ScraperDocs.md

 Enrollment, graduation and placement data for graduate programs is a valuable resource for academic research, program evaluation, student recruitment, and ranking.
 Across various disciplines, data reporting varies in terms of consistency and accessibility.
-Centralized databases like the [National Science Foundation's Survey of Earned Doctorates](https://ncses.nsf.gov/surveys/earned-doctorates) provide aggregate statistics, but lack detailed information on individual programs.
+Centralized databases like the [National Science Foundation's Survey of Earned Doctorates](https://ncses.nsf.gov/surveys/earned-doctorates) provide aggregate statistics, but lack information on individual programs.
-Some initiatives like the [Council of Graduate Schools' PhD Completion Project](https://cgsnet.org/data-insights/diversity-equity-inclusiveness/degree-completion/ph-d-completion-project) aim to improve data collection and reporting, but challenges remain.
+Some grant-funded initiatives like the [Council of Graduate Schools' PhD Completion Project](https://cgsnet.org/data-insights/diversity-equity-inclusiveness/degree-completion/ph-d-completion-project) aim to improve data collection and reporting, but challenges remain.
 Such initiatives are labor-intensive and require manual updating.
-They may not capture the full range of programs and outcomes and often lack recent updates.
+They may not capture the full range of programs and outcomes and often not up-to-date.
-Furthermore, accessing this data can be challenging due to legacy systems, privacy concerns, and inconsistent reporting practices.
+Furthermore, accessing this data directly from the educational institutions can be challenging due to legacy systems, privacy concerns, and inconsistent reporting practices.

 ### Archive of Enrollment Data